 On blue-eyed women, Ana likes to use the shimmering apricot shadow all over the lid for a highly-pigmented wash of colour.
-Using this warm tone contrasts against the coolness in blue eyes, resulting in a flattering eye makeup look.
+Using this warm tone contrasts against the coolness in blue eyes, resulting in a flattering eye makeup look year-round.
 For extra intensity, she wets the makeup brush before applying the shadow for an even richer and deeper orange shade.

 If you want something slightly less colourful for everyday wear, a smoky eye can also be very flattering on blue eyes.
 Instead of using a classic black, Ana suggests trying a purple like the burgundy colour in the Burnt Sienna Palette.
 The coolness of the hue combined with its blue undertones helps blue eyes appear even bluer and brighter against the purple shadow.

 After applying it all over the lid, Ana draws a feline flick usingthe Precision Liquid Eyeliner.
 If you don't have this to hand, you can also useour Contour Eye Pencil and smudge some of the black kajal on the outer edge of the eye for even more drama.
 To finish the look, Ana coats the bottom and top lashes with the Lash Sophisticate High Definition Mascara for a striking smokey eye that will make blue eyes stand out in any room.

 We hope you’ve enjoyed these three makeup artist-approved eye makeup tips for blue eyes.
 Whichever you decide to try, they’ll make your blue eyes look bluer and even more vibrant than they already are.